iconify/documentation/documents/pages/iconify-icon/modes.md

 ### Animation delay demo {#delay-demo}

-Below is a `[tag]iframe` that shows icon rendering issue.
+Below is an `[tag]iframe` that shows icon rendering issue.
 It contains animated icon, rendered as `[tag]svg` and as background image.
 Both icons render instantly, but animation in `[tag]svg` does not start for few seconds because document is still loading.

 `include icon-components/frames/delay-demo-1up`